zxzixuanwang/telegraf/docs/CONFIGURATION.md

   Each plugin will sleep for a random time within jitter before collecting.
   This can be used to avoid many plugins querying things like sysfs at the same time, which can have a measurable effect on the system.

-- **collection_offset**:
-  Collection offset is used to shift the collection by the given [interval][].
-  This can be be used to avoid many plugins querying constraint devices at the same time by manually scheduling them in time.

 - **flush_interval**:
   Default flushing [interval][] for all outputs.
 Maximum flush_interval will be